exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 #### RZ Overview

 This Custom Theory was the first solo launch CT since SL (has it really been over 2 years!).
 RZ is a very fast, very active CT with a completion time estimated at 100 days.
-The function
+The function follows the Zeta function over the critical line.
+Rumors say that reaching 1e1500 will be a proof of the Riemann Hypothesis, or if you prove it yourself, we will just give you the \\(\rho\\).

 #### RZ Equation Description